cssmh/book-sharing-client/README.md

 5. **User-Specific Features:**

+   - User Analytics as Pie chart for every user.
    - Manage personal book listings and bookings.
    - Profile updates reflected across all user data.
    - Reviews and status updates for booked books.